-The AmeriSpeak Panel supports mixed-mode data collection to improve response rate and the representativeness of the complete surveys.
+The AmeriSpeak Panel supports mixed-mode data collection to improve the response rate and the representativeness of the complete surveys.
 During the recruitment survey, AmeriSpeak panelists are offered an opportunity to choose their preferred mode-web or phone-for future participation in AmeriSpeak surveys.
 A recruited household can consist of both web- and phone-mode panelists.
 Panelists predominantly prefer web over phone mode.
 As of February 2024, 96% of the active panelists prefer to do web or online surveys, while 4% prefer to participate in telephone surveys.
-The telephone mode encompasses panelists without internet access, panelists whose only internet access is via a smartphone, and panelists with internet access but are unwilling to share an email address.
+The telephone mode encompasses panelists without internet access, panelists whose only internet access is via a smartphone, panelists with internet access but are unwilling to share an email address, and panelists who are generally uncomfortable with using the internet.